OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 global warming effects of GHG [@lal2022soil].

-In this tutorial we explain how soil samples (points) can be used in combination with time-series of Earth Observation and climatic data to map changes in SOC through time.
-We use the Global compilation of soil organic carbon samples for world mangrove forest [@sanderman2018global], which we combine with other soil samples (a total of +12,000 samples).
+In this tutorial we explain how soil samples (points) can be used in combination with time-series of Earth Observation and climatic data to map SOC stocks and potentially also  changes in SOC through time.
+For this we use the Global compilation of soil organic carbon samples for world mangrove forest [@sanderman2018global], which we combine with other soil samples from [various project](https://opengeohub.github.io/SoilSamples/) (resulting in a total of +12,000 samples).
 We overlay the points in space and time vs dynamic time-series EO data and some static covariates.
-We fit spatiotemporal Ensemble Machine Learning model and generate predictions for 30×30km tiles (about 1459 tiles with mangrove mask).
+We then fit spatiotemporal Ensemble Machine Learning model and generate predictions for 30×30km tiles (about 1459 tiles with mangrove mask).

 The analysis was run for the needs of the project State of the World’s Mangroves 2022 run by the [Global Mangrove Alliance](https://www.mangrovealliance.org/) [@LealSpalding2022GMA].
 The objectives of this work are:

-- Provide best unbiased estimate of SOC stocks at 30m spatial resolution for recent time-period (2020–2021) with uncertainty,
+- Provide best unbiased estimate of SOC stocks at 30-m spatial resolution for recent time-period (2020–2021) with uncertainty,
 - Test if predictions in @sanderman2018global can be improved by using spatiotemporal EML vs RF only,
 - Provide open access to data and computational steps and regularly update predictions using new training points, new covariates and models,